eX-Mech/pymech/README.md

 # pymech

-Python scripts for nek5000
+Python scripts for nek5000 and simson

-by Jacopo Canton and Nicolò Fabbiane (in alphabetical order) December, 2015
+by Jacopo Canton and Nicolò Fabbiane (in alphabetical order) January, 2016

 Python unit tested using [pytest](http://pytest.org) deployed to [Travis-CI](https://travis-ci.org/jcanton/pymech/builds) with test coverage